solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 First we need to create an icon for the token.
 I used ChatGPT to generate an image and then uploaded it to a decentralized storage solution.

-There are many ways on how you can store the off chain meta data.
+There are many ways on how you can store the offchain meta data.
 You can for examples just upload it to github, or any other cloud storage provider.
 It just needs to be publicly accessible.